MBrandow-IT/flashcards/README.md

 # Flashcard Study App

-A modern, interactive flashcard application built with Next.js and TypeScript for effective studying and memorization.
+A simple flashcard study app built with Next.js and TypeScript for effective studying and memorization.
+This is a simple app meant to show how fast development can be with Next.js and Tailwind CSS when combined with cursor.
+This app was built in about 1 hour.

 ## Features